huntergregal/mimipenguin/README.md

 ![alt text](http://i.imgur.com/BkDX9dF.png "MimiPenguin")

 # Details
-Takes advantage of the gnome login screen feature by dumping the memory of the process and extracting lines that have a high probability of containing the current user's cleartext password.
-Will attempt to calculate each word's probability by checking hashes in /etc/shadow.
+Takes advantage of cleartext credentials in memory by dumping the process and extracting lines that have a high probability of containing cleartext passwords.
+Will attempt to calculate each word's probability by checking hashes in /etc/shadow, hashes in memory, and regex searches.
-Added support for VSFTPD, Apache2 HTTP Basic Auth

 # Requires
 * root permissions